overture-stack/microservice-template-java/README.template.md

 ## Requirements
-The following software is required to run the application.
-It can be run locally or in a docker container.
+The application can be run locally or in a docker container, the requirements for each setup are listed below.

 ### EGO
 A running instance of [EGO](https://github.com/overture-stack/ego/) is required to generate the Authorization tokens and to provide the verification key.